samarth2727/samarth2727/README.md

 - 👋 Hi, I’m @samarth math
 - 👀 I’m interested in python..
 - 🌱 I’m currently working on data structures and algorithms.
-- 💞️ I’m looking to collaborate on python , sql , c++ and front-end development.
 - 📫 How to reach me : samarthmath7@gmail.com

 ![](https://komarev.com/ghpvc/?username=your-github-samarth2727)